James-QiuHaoran/Tools/java-related.md

 - `m`: used to include manifest information from an existing manifest file;
   - The format for using this option is `jar cmf jar-file-name existing-manifest-file input-files`
   - The manifest must end with a new line or carriage return.
 The last line will not be parsed properly if it does not end with a new line or carriage return.
-- `c` to change directories during execution of the command.
+- `C` to change directories during execution of the command.

 An example: